Chicago/design.chicago.gov/colophon.md

 ## History

 This version of the site was produced in May 2019, beginning as a reference implementation of the [Chicago Design System](http://chicagodesignsystem.org/).
 Highlights include a new brand and visual language and a more [accessible experience for Chicagoans](/accessibility).
-It was produced to refresh our look along with our new domain name, chicago.gov.
+It was produced to support a consistent and predictable user experience across all our applications and services.

 ## Technology